 Concept webs are visual diagrams that connect abstract ideas.
 Students use these to connect prior knowledge and experiences to new information.

 To create a concept web, draw a central circle.
-Inside this circle, write a general question or main concept.
+Inside this circle, write a general question.
+Main ideas may also be used.
 Draw connecting lines from the main concept to related ideas that radiate from this circle.

 When to Use Concept Webs

 A concept web may be used for many purposes.
 Lessons that introduce a subject of study to even studying for an exam work well.
 Any time learners need to define thoughts, concept webs may be used.